-- 4.4 The Equality Act 2010 contains various provisions to promote equality and eliminate discrimination.
-This includes, but is not limited to, the public sector equality duty, the duty to have up to date equality objectives and to publish equality information.
-An equality impact assessment is included as Appendix B. - 4.5 In summary, the objectives are intended to have positive impacts on all groups.
+- 4.5 The Equality Act 2010 contains various provisions to promote equality and eliminate discrimination.
+This includes, but is not limited to, the public sector equality duty, the duty to have up to date equality objectives and to publish equality information, details of which are contained in the legal implications section above.
+An equality impact assessment is included as Appendix B. setting them. - 4.6 In summary, the objectives are intended to have positive impacts on all groups.
 For employees and job applicants, the workforce objectives (1 and 2) will have a particularly positive impact on those groups currently under-represented in the council's workforce, including some ethnic minority groups, and those with disabilities.
-Whilst service objectives 3 and 4 place a focus on children and young people, there is intersectionality with other equality characteristics, and it is recognised that improving outcomes and reducing inequalities for children will have a positive impact on future outcomes for adults from all groups. - 4.6 The equality objectives do not replace the council's statutory responsibility to eliminate discrimination and promote equality throughout all its day-to-day functions and procedures.
-They provide a focus on targeted areas of particular concern, where reducing inequalities and closing the gaps will have significant impacts on improving overall equality for employees and residents.
+Objectives 3 & 4 are proposed to focus on children, both SEND and disadvantaged children have some groups with protected characteristics over represented in them and by focusing on these groups it is intended to support better equalities outcomes for these groups.
+Whilst service objectives 3 and 4 place a focus on children and young people, there is intersectionality with other equality characteristics, and it is recognised that improving outcomes and reducing inequalities for children will have a positive impact on future outcomes for adults from all groups.